 The MBTA and MassDOT made a final determination on the Blue Hill Avenue station in May 2011.
 Design of the center-island station concept is continuing, as is ongoing discussion with the opposing abutters about appropriate mitigation.
 The redesign of the station has reached the 60% level.
 On September 15 the Design and Construction Department held a community meeting at the Mattapan Library led by the MBTA General Manager.
 While the community still has concerns the project team is now advancing the design with the understanding that continued coordination with the community is paramount.
-The 90% design plans are expected in March of 2015, and 100% plans in June 2015, and construction is scheduled to begin in fall 2015.
-If this schedule holds the station opening will be in December 2017.
+The MBTA has engaged the Community in working Group meetings to incorporate community concerns in the design.
+The latest meeting was held on April 2015.
+The 90% design plans are expected in July of 2015, and 100% plans in September 2015, and construction is scheduled to spring of 2016.
+If this schedule holds the station opening will be in summer 2018.